znqt/znqt.github.io/_posts/2017-07-17-meepwnctf-crypto-math.md

 #flag_to_submit = "MeePwnCTF{" + flag + "}"
 ```

-Following the code we can know that length of flag = 14 and `hack` has format like :
+Following the code we know that length of flag = 14 and `hack` has format like :

 `hack = ...((ord(flag[0]).pad+pad).ord(flag[1]))+pad).ord(flag[2]))....)+pad).ord(flag[13])`